Z (1969 film): Soundtrack

-"The Happy Youth" and "Who's Not Talking About Easter" were among the poems adapted from Brendan Behan's play The Hostage by Theodorakis in 1962.
+"The Smiling Youth" and "Who's Not Talking About Easter" were among the poems adapted from Brendan Behan's play The Hostage by Theodorakis in 1962.
 By referring to the Irish struggle against British rule rather than Greek realities, the poems offered a way to circumvent censorship in Greece and condemn Greece's post-war right-wing establishment.
 "The Smiling Youth" (το γελαστό παιδί) was also one of the nicknames of Lambrakis.

+Release

+Z was picked up for U.S. distribution by the specialty company/New York City theatre chain Cinema 5.

 Reception

 Prints of the film were acquired by the Black Panther Party and shown at underground screenings.
 An advance copy of the film was shown at the United Front Against Fascism conference in 1969.

-It first aired on American television on The ABC Monday Night Movie in March 1974.
+It first aired on American television on ABC on 18 March 1974.